 You’ve hired a new employee, and you’re excited to get them started.
 Of course, you’ve got a lot of work to do, but that’s okay—so does your new hire!
-But how do you make sure the experience goes well for everyone involved?
+But how to welcome a new employee?
+How do you make sure the experience goes well for everyone involved?
 Here are some ways to customize your onboarding process so that your new employees feel welcome, comfortable, and ready to do their best work.

 Plan a personalized and fun orientation.